RobertPollum/RobertPollum/README.md

 ### Hi there 👋

+I'm a software developer currently looking for a new opportunities.
+Former employers can be found on my Linked In.

+I've coded in React, Next, Angular, ExtJs, Vue, vanilla, jquery and done some basic local site building from raw HTML/CSS.
+I've worked with Spring Boot, Quarkus and visited the ancient ones (STRUTS).
+I've written a few bash scripts as well as a few command and python scripts.
+I used to run with the C++ crowd, but haven't had to run a make file in quite some time.
 <!--
 **UnderPenalty/UnderPenalty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.